Moussa Traoré: Trials and pardons

 Traoré's once reviled legacy somewhat softened under Touré, with the former dictator recognised at least informally as a former head of state and many former supporters now rallying around Chogel Maiga's Patriotic Movement for Renewal party (Mouvement Patriotique pour le Renouveau, MPR).
 Both Traoré and his wife retired from public life, in part due to ill health.

 Death

-Traoré died on 15 September 2020, ten days before his 84th birthday.
+Traoré died on 15 September 2020 in Bamako, just ten days before his 84th birthday.
+He was given a state funeral, which was attended by members of the ruling National Committee for the Salvation of the People.